List of Phineas and Ferb characters: Candace Flynn

 Candace Gertrude Flynn (voiced by Ashley Tisdale, Shelby Young (Disney Broken Karaoke)) is characterized as Phineas's fifteen-year-old biological sister and Ferb's stepsister.
 The character's personality is based on Jennifer Grey's character in Ferris Bueller's Day Off.
-Candace first appeared in the pilot episode.
+Candace first appeared in the pilot episode, "Rollercoaster".

 Candace was originally designed to antagonize her brothers.
 In most episodes, she appears to really disapprove of their inventions and attempt to get them in trouble by showing their mom the inventions.
 Her catchphrases are: "Mom!
 Phineas and Ferb are...!" and "You are so busted!", and while she never proves anything to her mother, Candace persists in the majority of episodes.
 Whenever she attempts to "bust" her brothers, Phineas and Ferb's work unintentionally disappears before their mother sees it, and the boys appear to be involved in simple activities.
 Usually, Candace is shown stuttering "Buh-buh-buh-but...!", while her mother is shown forcibly taking her away and disregarding Candace's actions as crazy and childish.

 Dan Povenmire described Candace's character: "Candace does get frustrated.
 She thinks it's not fair—that if she were doing the things they're doing, she'd get in big trouble.
 It's not, 'I'm going to get those guys and ruin their lives.'
 She does bust them later in the season, but there are a couple of twists to it."
 There are moments in the series when Candace appears to enjoy her brother's inventions, and although she frequently seems to overlook the fact that Phineas and Ferb openly care about her, Candace is shown to care more about their well-being than busting them.
 In the "Traffic Cam Caper" episode, when Phineas is in peril, Candace goes out of her way to save him, allowing a disc containing footage of Phineas and Ferb's projects to be stolen by Perry.
 Also, when Phineas delivers a very heartfelt speech at his birthday party thanking his friends, Candace seems so touched that she destroys another disc she intended to use to bust him and Ferb ("Clipshow").